Jenny Durkan won’t run for reelection. What’s it take to become Seattle mayor — and how might that be changing?

 Voters may be craving “someone who feels accountable to communities of color and folks who’ve been on the streets protesting and who also can turn that into tangible policy,” said Sera Day, another consultant.

 Some popular politicians already are ruling themselves out.
-State Sen. Rebecca Saldana won’t seek the mayor’s office, nor will King County Councilmember Girmay Zahilay, they said Tuesday.
+State Sen. Rebecca Saldaña won’t seek the mayor’s office, nor will King County Councilmember Girmay Zahilay, they said Tuesday.

-“It’s always been a hard job” in the spotlight, and it’s getting harder, whereas state lawmakers “can be a little more under the radar,” Saldana said, noting Durkan and other female leaders must deal with sexism in addition to other burdens.
+“It’s always been a hard job” in the spotlight, and it’s getting harder, whereas state lawmakers “can be a little more under the radar,” Saldaña said, noting Durkan and other female leaders must deal with sexism in addition to other burdens.

 Former state Rep. Jessyn Farrell, who ran in 2017, isn’t ruling out another bid, she signaled.
 Mosqueda and González aren’t saying anything yet.
 Their council seats also are up for grabs next year.